 - Anticipating problems and choosing forward-thinking solutions - Problem Solving

 - Developing plans to cope with unexpected events - Orderliness

 - Identifying and developing possible solutions - Intellectual Disposition

-The same 12 traits that Plum always assessed are still there, but we have now mapped out the behaviors they lead to, and how they relate to the 10 Plum talents.
+The 12 traits that Plum assesses are there, but we have mapped out the behaviors they lead to, and how they relate to the 10 Plum Talents.